Nursing Assistant H170690 (Full-Time)

 What are the responsibilities of a Nursing Assistant?

-Nursing Assistants are an important liaison between the residents and nurses.
-Nursing Assistants are trained to notice changes in residents and report pertinent information to the nurses in charge so adjustments in care can be made.
+Nursing Assistants are trained to observe changes in residents and report pertinent information to the nurses so adjustments in care can be made.
 In addition, nursing assistants help residents perform activities of daily living such as bathing, grooming, eating, and toileting.
-Nursing Assistants are the eyes, ears, and hands of medical professionals keeping residents comfortable, clean, and fed.
+Nursing Assistants are the eyes and ears of medical professionals keeping residents comfortable, clean, and fed.

 What are the job opportunities for a Nursing Assistant?